vegantransistor/BoschSmartHome/P4/README.md

 ## Replace the Root Certificates in the device

-In order to extract TLS traffic we need to replace the root certificates in the device with the mitm root CA. Some of them are located in `/data/etc/certificates/truststore/` and this directore is not protected by dm-veritiy.
+In order to be able to catch the TLS traffic we need to replace the root certificates in the device with the mitm root CA. Some (most) of them are located in `/data/etc/certificates/truststore/` and this directore is not protected by dm-veritiy.
 Replace all certificates with the mitm root CA certificate.

 For the java keystore file, you can add the mitm root CA certificate to the truststore with `keytool` (the password is `key4SH`):
 ```
-keytool -importcert -keystore bosch-smarthome.jks -file mitmproxy-ca-cert.cer
+keytool -importcert -keystore bosch-smarthome.jks -file mitmproxy-ca-cert.cer -alias mitm
 ```

 ## Extract the device certificate
-Each Controller has an own certificate, we will need it (and its associated key) for our mitmproxy.
+Each Controller has an own certificate, we need it (and its associated private key) for the proxy connection.
 Go to `/etc/data/ecm/keys/` and copy `device_chain.pem` and `device_key_pair.pem`.
 Concatenate both files into one called `device_key_chain.pem`.

 ## Start mitmproxy

 On the PC, start mitmproxy.
-First restart dnsmasq and setup iptables:
+First restart dnsmasq and setup ip forwarding and ip tables:
 ```
 sudo systemctl restart dnsmasq
 sudo sysctl -w net.ipv4.ip_forward=1